-The data fields for the monthly report can be found on the federal compliance reporting page, within the cannabis retailer portal and the Cannabis Retailer Monthly Federal Compliance Report - Template available at (app.aglc.ca/CannabisPortal).
+The data fields for the monthly report can be found on the federal compliance reporting page, within the Cannabis Portal and the Cannabis Retailer Monthly Federal Compliance Report - Template available from the Cannabis Portal.
 Broadly speaking, the following information is required:

-1. Finished inventory - Required to be entered on the available form, the value and quantity of sales, returns, destructions and opening inventory for each AGLC SKU that the retailer has possessed within the given calendar month being reported.
+- 1. Finished inventory Required to be entered on the available form, the value and quantity of sales, returns, destructions and opening inventory for each AGLC SKU that the retailer has possessed within the given calendar month being reported.

-- 2. Business statistics Inputted directly on the federal compliance reporting page, within the online cannabis retailer portal, employment figures related to staffing for
+- Business statistics Inputted directly on the federal compliance reporting page, within the online Cannabis Portal, employment figures related to staffing for

 - a. management

 - b. administrative

 - c. sales

 - d. other